Back to blog

 Becoming the standard

+Skills are markdown files.
 Not a proprietary format.
 Not a DSL.
 Not an SDK.
-Markdown with frontmatter.
 Any developer can read, write, and version them.

-Domain experts who aren't engineers can author them.
-The format is obvious and unowned.
-That's what makes it a standard.
+Connections are JSON + markdown.
 Five files per connection, each with a clear purpose and well-defined merge semantics.

-Any runtime can implement the resolution logic.
-Our runtime is one implementation.
-The format is the standard.
+The runtime is open source.
 90% of the code that resolves packages, merges overrides, runs the ReAct loop, manages context, and dispatches task agents is Apache 2.0.
-Anyone can implement a compatible runtime.
-The standard is not locked to our implementation.

 Why this matters now